 Not to get political, but I am aware of users — businesses and nonprofits — that have been banned or blocked from Twitter, Facebook, and Pinterest.
 I tried pinning an article from one of their sites on Pinterest and I was blocked with an error message saying that it was inappropriate content.
 Who are they to judge what is appropriate or inappropriate content?
 (Note: I’m not going to get into a free speech argument here or what’s fair and not fair.)

 Google and the Social Networks are Privately-Owned Platforms

 Let’s say you owned a theater and you wanted to open it up to anyone to use it for free to stage plays, concerts or lectures.
 One day, you pop in to see who’s rehearsing and find that they are presenting something that you find offensive.
 Or a neighboring business owner sees a poster and is offended and complains.
 Now you need to start interviewing and vetting people before you let them use your space.
 Are you discriminating?
 What about free speech?
 Well, it’s your privately owned theater.
 You can decide who can and cannot present there.

 Same goes for the social networks.
 Look at it all from their shoes.
-They have the right to censor the content that is posted.
+They have the right to censor posted content.
 They all have user agreements.
 (You know, the thing that you agreed to, without reading, when you set up your account.)
 That means terrorists can live-stream bombings and shootings.
 Or can they?
 They can try, but their posts will be taken down as soon as the network is made aware of it.